Communication Sciences and Disorders (CSD)

 CSD 487.
 SLPA Practicum.
 4 Credits.

 The primary goal of the course is to provide the student with information and an opportunity for the process of obtaining 100 hours of clinical experience to work as a Speech-Language Pathology Assistant in the school or medical setting.
 Information will be provided on the certification process for the American Speech-Language and Hearing Association as an SLPA.
-Prerequisites: CSD 484 and CSD 485, the practicum sequence for undergraduate students; students will verify completion of 25 undergraduate guided observation hours.
+Prerequisite: CSD 484 and CSD 485, the practicum sequence for undergraduate students; students will verify completion of 25 undergraduate guided observation hours.
 F,S,SS.

 CSD 489.
 Senior Honors Thesis.
 1-8 Credits.